feli-flitzberg/FerretOS/README.md

 - Source packages installed in BLFS or beyond are in `/sources/extra`
 - `/usr/lib64` is a symlink to `/usr/lib` to deter problems
 - `LANG` is set to `en_US.UTF-8`
-- timezone not configured to avoid assumptions
+- Timezone not configured to avoid assumptions
+- Mailboxes disabled for `useradd`
+- Root password set
 - `PAGE` is set to `letter`
 - `/etc/os-release` is required before configuring systemd for bootloader
   - `/usr/lib/os-release` points to `/etc/os-release`